 Indelible Raven: How's it going?

-Indelible Raven: I'm doing pretty good, just quick dinner and it's settling down really good.
-Have you done this before?
+Indelible Raven: I'm doing pretty good.
+Just cook dinner and it's settling down really good.
+So yeah.
+Hey, have you done this before?

 Indelible Raven: Okay.
-So kinda how this works, I don't know if you read up on it or saw examples, but hey in the game we do typical interviews.
-In my case, I've worked for Google and Microsoft, so I generally just give the 35 minute tech interview that we would there.
-Following that, I give you the option to hear your feedback verbally, so I just tell you after if you want.
-But after that, you'll get feedback on the site about 10 minutes after, roughly.
+So kind of how this works.
+I don't know if you read up on it or saw examples, but hey, in the game, we do typical interviews.
+In my case, I've worked for Google and Microsoft.
+So I generally just give the 35 minute tech interview that we would there.
+Following that, I give you the option to hear your feedback verbally.
+So I just tell you after if you want, but after that, you'll get feedback on the site, about ten minutes after roughly.
+Sound good?

 Inventive Wind: Okay.